 Biden, Trump snipe from road and rails after debate chaos

 The debate raised fresh questions about Trump’s continued reluctance to condemn white supremacy, his questioning the legitimacy of the election and his unwillingness to respect debate ground rules his campaign had agreed to.
-Some Democrats called on Biden on Wednesday to skip the next two debates.
+Some Democrats called on Biden to skip the next two debates.

 Biden’s campaign confirmed he would participate in the subsequent meetings, as did Trump’s.
 But the Commission on Presidential Debates promised “additional structure ... to ensure a more orderly discussion of the issues.”

 Less than 12 hours after the wild debate concluded, Biden called Trump’s behavior in the prime-time confrontation a “a national embarrassment.”
-The Democratic challenger launched his most aggressive day on the campaign trail all year, with eight stops on train tour that began mid-morning in Cleveland and ended 10 hours later in western Pennsylvania.
+The Democratic challenger launched his most aggressive day on the campaign trail all year, with eight stops planned for a train tour that began mid-morning in Cleveland and ended 10 hours later in western Pennsylvania.
 Trump proclaimed his debate performance a smashing success during a Wednesday evening rally in Duluth, Minnesota.

 “Last night I did what the corrupt media has refused to do,” Trump said.
 “I held Joe Biden accountable for his 47 years of failure.”